Exclusive: Tim Berners-Lee tells us his radical new plan to upend the World Wide Web

 “The intent is world domination,” Berners-Lee says with a wry smile.
 The British-born scientist is known for his dry sense of humor.
 But in this case, he is not joking.

 This week, Berners-Lee will launch, Inrupt, a startup that he has been building, in stealth mode, for the past nine months.
 Backed by Glasswing Ventures, its mission is to turbocharge a broader movement afoot, among developers around the world, to decentralize the web and take back power from the forces that have profited from centralizing it.
-In other words, time’s up, Facebook, Google, Amazon.
+In other words, it’s game on for Facebook, Google, Amazon.
 For years now, Berners-Lee and other internet activists have been dreaming of a digital utopia where individuals control their own data and the internet remains free and open.
 But for Berners-Lee, the time for dreaming is over.

 “We have to do it now,” he says, displaying an intensity and urgency that is uncharacteristic for this soft-spoken academic.
 “It’s a historical moment.”
 Ever since revelations emerged that Facebook had allowed people’s data to be misused by political operatives, Berners-Lee has felt an imperative to get this digital idyll into the real world.
 In a post published this weekend, Berners-Lee explains that he is taking a sabbatical from MIT to work full time on Inrupt.
 The company will be the first major commercial venture built off of Solid, a decentralized web platform he and others at MIT have spent years building.